Crock Pot Turkey Breast always comes out tender, juicy, and full of savory flavor!

 Instructions

-• In a small bowl mix melted butter, poultry seasoning, salt, garlic powder, onion powder, black pepper, and paprika.
-Spread the mixture evenly over the turkey breast.
+• Mix melted butter, poultry seasoning, salt, garlic powder, onion powder, black pepper, and paprika in a small bowl.
+Brush the mixture evenly over the turkey breast.

-• Pour broth in the bottom of a slow cooker.
+• Pour broth into the bottom of a 6-quart slow cooker.
 Place the vegetables in the bottom.

 • Place the turkey breast, skin side up, on top of the vegetables.